Foundations of a theory of quantum gravity: Quantum Field Theory on indefinite Hilbert modules

-Likewise, we allow for the distributional scalar products where $\langle e^i_x | e^i_y \rangle$ is defined as for all continuous past finite functions $h$.
+Likewise, we allow for the distributional scalar products where $\langle e^i_x | e^i_y \rangle$ is defined as for all continuous functions $h$.
 The scalar product between a ``distributional'' vector and regular vector is defined in the obvious way: